cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 different distributions:

 - encode\_to\_curve is a nonuniform encoding from byte strings to points in G.
-  That is, the distribution of its output is not uniformly random in G.

-  When instantiated with any of the map\_to\_curve functions described in
+  That is, the distribution of its output is not uniformly random in G: the set of possible outputs of encode\_to\_curve is only a fraction of the points in G, and some points in this set are more likely to be output than others.
-  {{mappings}}, the distribution of the output has the following properties: first, the distribution includes at least one eighth of the points in G, and second, the distribution assigns probabilities to each included point such that each point is at most four times as likely as any other point.
-  See {{security-considerations-encode}} for further discussion.
+  {{security-considerations-encode}} gives a more precise definition of encode\_to\_curve's output distribution.

 ~~~
 encode_to_curve(msg)